commonsensesoftware/more-rs-di/README.md

 The consumers of a `ServiceProvider` expect that it is correctly configured and ready for use.
 There are edge cases, however, which could lead to runtime failures or incorrect behavior such as:

-- A required, dependent service that has not be registered
+- A required, dependent service that has not been registered
 - A circular dependency, which will trigger a stack overflow
 - A service with a singleton lifetime has a dependent service with a scoped lifetime